Insulin resistance is often overlooked as a serious health problem.

-Some signs and symptoms of insulin resistance can vary from one person to the next, but the 5 most common and most concerning signs are:
+Whilst the warning signs and symptoms of insulin resistance may vary from one person to the next, the 5 most common and most dangerous signs are:

 - High blood pressure.

 Hig insulin levels and high blood pressure are interlinked.
 When you suffer from high blood pressure, the chances are extremely high that you are suffering from insulin resistance as well – and you might not even be aware of it!